esride-nik/arcgis-experience-builder-docker-installer/README.md

 * Run ``docker-compose build`` to build the container.
 * To share with your peers,
   * export the container by running ``docker save -o <image-file-name>.tar <image-name>:tag``,
-  * modify your ``docker-compose.yml`` file by uncommenting the following line and filling in your exported image name and tag:
+  * modify your ``docker-compose.yml`` file by commenting out the ``build: .`` line, uncommenting the following line and filling in your exported image name and tag:
     ```
     # image: <image-file-name>:<tag>  # Reference the pre-built image
     ```